Josian2004/s3-portfolio/Individual/README.md

 RUN npm run build
 CMD [ "http-server", "dist" ]
 ```
-What this file does is, firstly it will install a http-server so I can run the app.
+What this file does is, firstly it will install an http-server so I can run the app.
 Then it will copy the *package.json* and install all the necessary packages for the application to build.
-Then it will copy the rest of the files and build the application, this will then create a /dist folder which the http-server uses to start the app.
+Then it will copy the rest of the files and build the application, this will then create a /dist folder which the HTTP server uses to start the app.
 ```yaml
 # docker-compose.yml
 version: '3.4'